 Ancient mummy with shrieking expression may have "died screaming from agony," Egyptian researchers say

-The mummy of an ancient Egyptian woman with her mouth wide open in what looks like an anguished shriek may have died "died screaming from agony," researchers say.
+The mummy of an ancient Egyptian woman with her mouth wide open in what looks like an anguished shriek may have died "screaming from agony," researchers say.

 The unnamed woman mummy, discovered in a 1935 archeological expedition in Deir el-Bahari near Luxor, was kept in The Cairo Egyptian Museum and referred to as "Screaming Woman Mummy of the store of Kasr al Ainy."